rhdunn/xqt-kotlinx-lsp/README.md

 ### Kotlin Native
 This template provides a GitHub Actions workflow (`build-native`) for building the project with Kotlin/Native on Windows, Linux, and Mac OS X.

+## Configuration Properties
+The following configuration properties are available to configure the build:

+### jvm.target
+The `jvm.target` build property configures the version of the Java VM to target by the Kotlin compiler.
+This is used by the GitHub Actions to build against the LTS releases of JVM, 11 and 17.

+### karma.browser
+The `karma.browser` build property configures the name of the browser to use in the Kotlin/JS tests when run on the browser.

+### karma.browser.channel
+The `karma.browser.channel` build property configures the name of the development/release channel of the browser used to run the Kotlin/JS tests.

+### karma.browser.headless
+The `karma.browser.headless` build property determines whether the web browser runs in headless mode, or with a visible graphical interface.

+### nodejs.download
+The `nodejs.download` build property configures whether the build should download node when building and running the Kotlin/JS targets.
+If this is false the build will use the system's node installation.
+This is used by the GitHub Actions to prevent node being downloaded during the build.

+### ossrh.username
+The Open Source Software Repository Hosting (OSSRH) username to use when publishing artifacts to Maven Central.
+This takes precedence over the `OSSRH_USERNAME` environment variable.

+### ossrh.password
+The Open Source Software Repository Hosting (OSSRH) password to use when publishing artifacts to Maven Central.
+This takes precedence over the `OSSRH_PASSWORD` environment variable.

+## Environment Variables
+The following environment variables are available to configure the build:

+### ossrh.username
+The Open Source Software Repository Hosting (OSSRH) username to use when publishing artifacts to Maven Central.
+This takes precedence over the `OSSRH_USERNAME` environment variable.

+### ossrh.password
+The Open Source Software Repository Hosting (OSSRH) password to use when publishing artifacts to Maven Central.
+This takes precedence over the `OSSRH_PASSWORD` environment variable.

 ## License
 Copyright (C) 2023 Reece H. Dunn